• Skip to Content

 Biography

-Arakelyan holds degrees from The University of Utah, The University of Texas at Austin, and the University of Southern California.
-He received his education under the mentorship of Anne Epperson, Norman Krieger, and Alan L. Smith; and in studios of Donald McInnes, Elizabeth Hynes, Marianne Gedigian and Glenn Dicterow.
-He has participated in numerous masterclasses with renowned artists and pedagogues, among them Martin Katz, Stephanie Blythe, Robert Spillman, and Jeffrey Kahane.
-He has been a recipient of the Gwendolyn Koldofsky Fellowship in Keyboard Collaborative Arts, has been a fellow at the Fall Island Vocal Arts Seminar, and upon graduation from the University of Southern California, was inducted into Pi Kappa Lambda honor society.
+He has participated in numerous master classes with renowned artists and pedagogues, among them Martin Katz, Stephanie Blythe, Robert Spillman, and Jeffrey Kahane.
+Arakelyan has been a recipient of the Gwendolyn Koldofsky Fellowship in Keyboard Collaborative Arts, was a fellow at the Fall Island Vocal Arts Seminar, and upon graduation from the University of Southern California, was inducted into Pi Kappa Lambda honor society.

 • Facebook